cs2461-2020/cs2461-2020.github.io/syllabus.md

 You must:
   * Do your best to solve all homework, quizzes, and exams on your own.
-  * Write the names of any students you collaborated with as a comment at the top of your main file (subject to the constraints below).
   * Notify me if you are using a tutor (this is not a problem, just let me know).

 You may:
-  * Discuss general approaches to solving the homework problems with other students.
+  * Discuss general approaches to solving the homework problems with other students by referring to questions in the textbook.
-  * Have another student look at a specific snippet of your code (e.g., 10 lines) to help you debug a programming error.
+  * Discuss general system, compiler, or softare issues with another student although it is recommended that you contact one of the TAs or LAs for this purpose.
+(An example is issues with the C compiler or the LC3 assembler errors. ) You may use code provided in the textbook, and for the C programming projects you can reuse your own code from another course BUT you must clearly state this in your submission.

 You may not:
   * Copy code to or from other students or people outside of the class.
   * Have someone else write code for you.
-  * Copy code from the internet, unless you specifically reference the source and can explain how it works.
-This should be a tiny minority of the code you submit.
+  * Copy code from the internet.
   * Write code as a group and then submit identical or slightly modified versions---if you discuss general approaches to solving a problem together, you still must be writing up your own independent solution.